oslabs-beta/navigate/README.md

 <p align="center"><img src="https://media.giphy.com/media/I5qq9gUm9o67LkU4tf/giphy.gif"></p>

+## How to use Navigate
+Here are the steps for getting started after cloning:

+1. Run `npm install`, then run `npm run both` in your terminal.
+2. From there, the dev server should launch, and you will be prompted to upload your Kubernetes yaml config files.
+The app will display your cluster in a network graph without your Kubernetes cluster running.
+At this point, only deployments and pods can be interacted with in the graph.
+3. To see live deployment and pod log data, your cluster needs to be currently running on your system.
+4. If there are network policy objects within your files, the top left network policy tab will provide a dropdown menu so you can inspect each policy.

+Currently, we are working on packaging and distributing our app cross-platform via electron.
+Right now the alpha version for macOS is out, which you can find on our <a href="http://navigates.io">website</a>.

 ## How to contribute
 We're actively developing!
 If you've found a bug or want to help, feel free to take a look at our <a href="https://github.com/oslabs-beta/navigate/issues">Issues</a>.